Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-\subsubsection{Diehard(er) statistical test suite}
+\subsubsection{Diehard(er) Statistical Test Suite}

-The Dieharder statistical test suite consists of the 18 Diehard tests and additional tests, including some from the NIST test suite.
-Similarly to the NIST suite, this is one of the core test suites used by RNG certification bodies.
-Failure is concluded when $\mathsf{p} \notin [0.0005, 1- 0.0005]$ and a test is deemed `weak' if $\mathsf{p} \in [0.0005, 0.005]\cup[1-0.0005, 1- 0.005]$.
-This high tolerance for poor test statistics means that a bad RNG may sometimes pass the Diehard(er) test suite, but failing Diehard(er) is a strong indicator of non-uniformity. \\

-The Diehard(er) tests require a significant amount of random numbers to avoid re-use of the input random numbers, which gives erroneous results.
-For this reason, we suggest test sizes of at least $1$ gigabyte (GB) of random numbers.
-If testing smaller file sizes, one can modify the default parameters to avoid these issues.
-Our testing environment uses the default parameters for each test. \\
+The Dieharder statistical test suite includes the 18 original Diehard tests along with additional tests, including some from the NIST suite.
+Like the NIST suite, it is widely used by RNG certification bodies.
+A~failure is determined when $\mathsf{p} \notin [0.0005, 1 - 0.0005]$, and~a test is considered 'weak' if $\mathsf{p} \in [0.0005, 0.005] \cup [1 - 0.0005, 1 - 0.005]$.
+This higher tolerance for poor test statistics means {that} a flawed RNG may occasionally pass Dieharder, but~failure is a strong indicator of non-uniformity.
+The~Dieharder tests require a large quantity of random numbers to prevent the re-use of input data, which can lead to inaccurate results.
+We recommend using at least 1 gigabyte (GB) of random numbers for testing.
+For~smaller file sizes, the test parameters can be adjusted to avoid these issues.
+In~our testing environment, we use the default parameters for each~test.